 *These results were quantitated on a scale of 1 – 5, 1 being the least reactive and 5 being the most reactive.

-Experiment 2:

 After adding the various substances to hydrogen peroxide, I determined the pH of the solutions.
 Acetic acid went to 4.2, sodium bicarbonate to 7.2, lemon juice to 4, bleach to 9, and water to 4.5

 With the addition of liver to the solutions, I quantitated these reactions.
 Vinegar being 3, NaOH being 4, lemon juice being 1, bleach being 1, and water being 5.

-In general, the category with the optimal enzymatic range for peroxidase to work was a neutral.
+In general, the category with the optimal enzymatic range for peroxidase to work was of neutral.